Jordan Ferri

-Jordan Ferri (born 12 March 1992) is a French professional footballer who plays as a midfielder for Italian club Sampdoria.
+Jordan Ferri (born 12 March 1992) is a French professional footballer who plays as a midfielder, most recently for club Sampdoria.

 He principally plays as a defensive midfielder and is known for his passing ability.

-Career
+Club career

 Ferri made his debut in the Europa League on 8 November 2012 against Athletic Bilbao, replacing Alexandre Lacazette in the 82nd minute.
-He made his league debut on 12 December against AS Nancy, replacing Anthony Réveillère after 30 minutes.
+He made his league debut on 12 December against Nancy, replacing Anthony Réveillère after 30 minutes.
 On 22 November 2018, Ferri joined fellow Ligue 1 side Nîmes on loan until the end of the season.

 At the beginning of the 2019–2020 season, Ferri joined Montpellier.

 On 7 August 2025, Ferri signed a two-season contract with Sampdoria in Italy.
+On 1 September 2026, Sampdoria announced the departure of Ferri by mutual agreement.